Raivis80/First-Milestone-Project/README.md

   Embedding a Google map in the footer with iFrame for a business location.

-  Top of the footer features social media links.
+  Floral-Fantasy of the footer features social media links.

 ![live site](assets/project-files/testing/site-structure/footer.png)